 Tyre pressure and depth

-As a rule of thumb, you are advised to never let your tyre tread go below 2mm – but during the winter months it is recommended to increase this to 3-4mm.
+To ensure tyre safety, you are advised to never let your tyre tread depth go below 2mm – but during the winter months it is recommended to increase this to 3-4mm.
 This depth will dramatically improve both steering and braking in your car during these less favourable road conditions.
 It’s equally important not to over-inflate your tyres as this can cause them to slip across the road surface rather than grip it.

 Oil levels